DeneilSantiagoPayumo/Obsidian-Vault/Sociology/Notes/Bibliography Notes/Nationalist Thought And The Colonial World.md

 22

 Anderson has to conclude on political pessimism: popular nationalism was mobilized after the fact and in a language of self-defence.

+These were "chancellery wars" in which popular nationalism was mobilized after the fact

 Marxists have found it hard to escape the liberal dilemma - adopting that of liberal methods, a resort to sociologism (fitting nationalism to sociological constraints of the modern age) or reducing the two contending trends within nationalism, one traditional and conservative, other rational progressive, invoking functionalism.